101 Tips in Selling Your Comic Book Collection Correctly 2020

 Note that negotiating correctly involves honesty.
 Don’t lie, because it is wrong and will hurt you later.
 This is a tough business.

-73. Deal too good?
-Think twice
+65. When the deal is too good?
+Think twice .

 Sometimes a buyer may try to make offers that will seem too good to be true.
 Wisdom is needed here so as not to enter into commitments that you may regret.